Speeches & Tips

 7. Familiarise yourself with the plays your pieces are taken from.

-8. Please choose one Shakespearean piece, from the attached list and one piece from a modern play (we define this as 1870-present day), of your choice.
+8. Please choose one Shakespearean piece, from the attached list and one piece from a modern play (we define this as Post 1950), of your choice.

 9. Wear loose comfortable clothing, for ease of movement.